PAGE CONTENTS 3 minute read.

 Software Carpentry is a nonprofit organization dedicated to teaching students and professionals the basics of programming so they can excel in the workplace.
 They operate workshops at universities worldwide.

 Software Carpentry is run by volunteer instructors who have educated more than 34,000 researchers since 2012 through the organization’s workshops.
-Many past lessons are available to watch online and re-use thanks to the Creative Commons - Attribution License.
 Volunteers collaborate on GitHub to create upcoming lessons, which you can view here.

 UNT Libraries offers hands-on workshops open to students, faculty, and staff who want to improve their programming skills.
 Participation in our workshops is free.